CaelanDrayer/caelandrayer.ca/Fenna/index.md

 It took years of searching for him to find one that was a mixture of the right type, size, price, quality, condition, and all of the other components one looks for in a yacht.
 One fun requirement - Ceiling height.
 Standing at 6’3” he didn’t want to have to crouch the whole time.
 His search led him up and down the west coast of North America - with no real luck.
 As such, the search expanded across the globe.
 Eventually, he came upon something in Preveza, Greece - A yacht called the Ricercare.

 This Nordia 49 Cruiser was built in 1993 by Van-Damme Nordia Yachts.
 Designed by Robert Van-Damme, she was originally called Natryna.
 Renamed to Ricercare around 2003 when she was purchased by a Dutch gentleman named Henk, she spent almost 20 years under his care - before at age 84 he decided it was time to part ways with her.
+These are excerpts from then onwards - my father & I sailing around.
 ![](attachments/ricercare_bow.jpg)
 ![](attachments/ricercare_stern.jpg)